maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/register-to-vote/Voting-Is-Easy.md

 #### 1. Sign up!

-> Fill out a voter registration form by MONTH DATE YEAR.

 - You are eligible to vote if you are a U.S. citizen, 18 years or older.
 - You must register to get on the official list of voters in your county.
   The deadline to register is **no later than 15 days before the election** to vote in the election.